Michelle Marder Kamhi

-Michelle Marder Kamhi (born 1937) is an independent scholar and critic of the arts.
-She co-edits Aristos (an online review of the arts) with her husband, Louis Torres, and is the author of Who Says That’s Art?
+Michelle Marder Kamhi (June 9, 1937 - April 27, 2025) was an independent scholar and critic of the arts.
+She co-edited Aristos (an online review of the arts) with her husband, Louis Torres, and is the author of Who Says That’s Art?
 A Commonsense View of the Visual Arts (2014) and Bucking the Artworld Tide: Reflections on Art, Pseudo Art, Art Education & Theory (2020).
 She also co-authored What Art Is: The Esthetic Theory of Ayn Rand (2000) with Torres.
 Kamhi has written on all the fine arts, but her particular focus is on the visual arts and art education.
 Throughout her work, she argues for a traditional view of art.
 But she differs from other conservative critics in regarding the invention of abstract painting and sculpture in the early twentieth century as the "decisive turning point in the breakdown of the concept of art."

-Kamhi is a member of the American Society for Aesthetics, the National Art Education Association (NAEA), the National Association of Scholars, and AICA-USA (the U.S. branch of the International Association of Art Critics).
+Kamhi was a member of the American Society for Aesthetics, the National Art Education Association (NAEA), the National Association of Scholars, and AICA-USA (the U.S. branch of the International Association of Art Critics).
 Articles by her have appeared in The Wall Street Journal, Art Education (published by the NAEA), Arts Education Policy Review, The Journal of Ayn Rand Studies, and Academic Questions, among other publications.
 Following the release of Who Says That’s Art?, she began a blog, entitled For Piero’s Sake, to honor the artistic values represented by Piero della Francesca—that is, "consummate skill and sensitivity in the embodiment of things of enduring human significance."
 She further noted: "Since those values should adhere to the terms art and artist today, For Piero’s Sake aims in no small measure to serve as an antidote to the bogus art and pseudo artists dominating the contemporary artworld."

 Early life and education

-Born in New York City in 1937, Kamhi (née Marder) is a graduate of Hunter College High School and Barnard College, where she obtained her B.A. in 1958.
+Born in New York City in 1937, Kamhi (née Marder) was a graduate of Hunter College High School and Barnard College, where she obtained her B.A. in 1958.
 Having majored in Geology, she went to Paris as a Fulbright Scholar to study vertebrate paleontology.
 The year she spent abroad sparked an interest in fine art.
 After returning to New York, she took a course on Italian Renaissance Painting at Columbia University with the now-legendary professor of art history Howard McParlin Davis.
 When she later earned an M.A. in Art History at Hunter College, he served as the advisor for her Master's thesis on Piero della Francesca’s double portrait of Federico da Montefeltro and his wife, Battista Sforza, and the allegorical triumphs on the reverse of the portraits.